This post was last updated on October 28, 2024.

 But, if you still want to learn how to calculate subscription renewal rates, here you go.

 Divide this sum by the total number of subscriptions due (RD).
-Lastly, multiply the outcome by 100 to convert the number into percentage.
+Lastly, multiply the outcome by 100 to convert the number into a percentage.

 The mathematical formula will look like this - (CR/RD) x 100